 Perhaps you've already spotted the first problem with the use of big data in recruiting: It's overwhelming.
 Unless your recruiting team occupies a full floor in your organization (hello, Apple?) you're probably not going to have the capacity or the time to parse through the avalanche of inputs that constitute big data and make your way to the insights.
 It's simply not practical.

 Second, the technology just isn't there yet in the recruiting space.
 It's possible to cobble together several different systems and code in customizations that could render big data useful, but this would require quite a bit of programming time to assemble, and you'd still be left with the mass of information to analyze.
-On the other hand, many recruiting systems available today provide readily available key performance indicators (KPIs), which, though an incredibly useful insight, aren't big data.
+On the other hand, many recruiting systems available today, including our talent acquisition solution, provide readily available key performance indicators (KPIs), which, though an incredibly useful insight, aren't big data.

 Small Data Can Help

 It's back to the drawing board for data-driven recruiting insights, and that's where small data comes in.
 Whereas big data requires machine processing as well as human interpretation for analysis, small data is defined as information that can be easily taken in, analyzed and utilized by a human.
 Small data is actionable, and it can be nuanced.
-It's data on a human scale, for human solutions.
-Put simply, when you ask a colleague what he or she thought of a recent presentation or meeting, the feedback that you get is small data.
+It's data on a human scale, for human solutions, including combating the employee burnout crisis.
+Put simply, when you ask a colleague what they thought of a recent presentation or meeting, the feedback that you get is small data.

 For example, perhaps you're concerned about candidates entering but failing to complete the online application portion of your recruiting process.
 A big data method of figuring out the issue might demand a review of site traffic patterns, bounce rates, industry comparisons, candidate demographics, your server specs and the like.